fluxcd/flux/docs/faq.md

 annotation exists in either the cluster or in git, it will be respected, so you may need to remove it from both places.

-Additionally when garbage collection is enabled.
-Flux will not garbage collect resources in the cluster with the ignore annotation if the resource is removed from git.
+Additionally, when garbage collection is enabled, Flux will not garbage collect resources in the cluster with the ignore annotation if the resource is removed from git.

 ### Can I disable garbage collection for a specific resource?